 Our mindset is responsible for much of the way we experience the life in front of us or our emotional reality.
 We cannot control everything that happens to us and around us but we can recognize that we are strong and brave, we can learn to face fear head-on, we can develop the habit of practicing self-compassion in the middle of the wildest storm.

-Learning to handcraft an honest and beautiful LIFE VISION and then to loosen your grip on a precise outcome (because again, you cannot control all of life and surrender to this reality frees up energy for creativity, taking purposeful “imperfect action” and delight) helps you show up fully to each new morning and season of life with joy, on purpose, and open to joyful possibility.
+Painting an honest and beautiful LIFE VISION and then loosening your grip on a precise outcome (because again, you cannot control all of life and surrender to this reality frees up energy for creativity, taking purposeful “imperfect action” and delight) helps you show up fully to each new morning and season of life with joy, on purpose, and open to joyful possibility.

 You can handcraft a brave and beautiful life, a “right-sized life” that feels like home.

 NOW WHAT?
 Join me inside the Brave & Beautiful Community.
 You can deep dive with me and a small group of kind, interesting, growth-minded women into the work of handcrafting a Brave and Beautiful life.